Disco Inferno (wrestler): World Wrestling All-Stars (2001–2003)

-Total Nonstop Action Wrestling/Impact Wrestling
+Total Nonstop Action Wrestling/Impact Wrestling (2002–2004, 2007–present)

 Early years (2002–2004)

 Gilbertti then went on to join Total Nonstop Action Wrestling (TNA), changing his alias to his real name.
 His name was often spelled incorrectly using "Glen Gilberti" or "Glenn Gilberti".
 On the July 31, 2002, weekly TNA pay-per-view, Disco Inferno debuted his weekly talk segment entitled Jive Talkin after announcing that he would be hosting a talk show the previous week.
-The talk segment lasted three weeks ending on August 14, 2002 with the weekly guests being Goldy Locks, The Dupps, and "Dean Baldwin".
+The talk segment lasted three weeks ending on August 14, 2002, with the weekly guests being Goldy Locks, The Dupps, and "Dean Baldwin".

 Gilbertti became a member of Sports Entertainment Xtreme (SEX) and even became their leader near the end of that angle.
-On May 7, 2003 pay-per-view, he won an Anarchy Battle Royal to become the number one contender to the NWA World Heavyweight Championship.
+On May 7, 2003, pay-per-view, he won an Anarchy Battle Royal to become the number one contender to the NWA World Heavyweight Championship.
 The next month, he earned his title shot against the champion Jeff Jarrett but lost the match after Vince Russo hit him with a baseball bat.

 After SEX disbanded, Gilbertti managed the tag team Simon Diamond and Johnny Swinger prior to forming the New York Connection (NYC) which consisted of Vito, Simon Diamond, David Young, Johnny Swinger and Trinity.
 On the November 26 pay-per-view, Gilbertti teamed up with Diamond and Swinger in a 6-man tag team match to face 3Live Kru (Konnan, Ron Killings and B.G.
 James) for the vacant NWA World Tag Team Championship.
 When their stable fell apart, Gilbertti began teaming with Young while Simon and Swinger formed a separate team.
 In late 2004, Gilbertti reunited with Swinger and the duo teamed up together at Turning Point in a losing effort to Pat Kenney (formerly Simon Diamond) and Johnny B. Badd.
 Gilbertti left TNA and returned to independent circuit.